seamusdemora/PiFormulae/UsefulShellTricks.md

 fi
 ```

 That might be unfortunate - that might get you [*Court-martialed*](), and it certainly would cause your superiors to question your competence as a `bash` programmer!
-But having been enlightened by this tutorial, you would be prepared for a someone's failure to enter a value for `CaptainsOrders`:
+But having been enlightened by this tutorial, you would be prepared for someone's failure to enter a value for `CaptainsOrders`:

 ```bash
 $ [ -z "$CaptainsOrders" ] && echo 'Sound the alarm!!!' || echo "Proceed as planned"